Shimon bar Yochai

-Shimon bar Yochai (Zoharic Aramaic: שמעון בר יוחאי, Šimʿon bar Yoḥay) or Shimon ben Yochai (Mishnaic Hebrew: שמעון בן יוחאי), (Note: The 13th century Zohar and later works which adopt its stylings often use the Aramaic patronymic "bar Yochai"; however, as a Palestinian Tannaitic sage, he is always called "Shimon ben Yochai" in ancient texts.) also known by the acronym Rashbi, (Note: Rabbi Shimon bar / ben Yoḥai.) was a 2nd-century tanna or sage of the period of Roman Judaea and early Syria Palaestina.
+Shimon bar Yochai (Zoharic Aramaic: שמעון בר יוחאי, Šimʿon bar Yoḥay) or Shimon ben Yochai (Mishnaic Hebrew: שמעון בן יוחי), (Note: The 13th century Zohar and later works which adopt its stylings often use the Aramaic patronymic "bar Yochai"; however, as a Palestinian Tannaitic sage, he is always called "Shimon ben Yochai" in ancient texts.) also known by the acronym Rashbi, (Note: Rabbi Shimon bar / ben Yoḥai.) was a 2nd-century tanna or sage of the land of Israel.
 He was one of the most eminent disciples of Rabbi Akiva.
 The Zohar, a 13th-century foundational work of Kabbalah, is ascribed to him by Kabbalistic tradition, but this claim is universally rejected by modern scholars.

 In addition, the essential legal works called the Sifre and Mekhilta of Rabbi Shimon ben Yochai are attributed to him (not to be confused with the Mekhilta of Rabbi Ishmael, of which much of the text is the same).
 In the Mishnah, where he is the fourth-most mentioned sage, he is referred to as simply "Rabbi Shimon" except in Hagigah 1:7.
 In baraitas, midrash, and gemara, his name occurs either as Shimon or as Shimon ben Yochai.
 An 8th-century pseudonymous attribution of divine revelations to Shimon by the angel Metatron is also known, called The Secrets of Rabbi Simon ben Yohai.

 According to modern legend, he and his son, Eleazar ben Simeon, were noted Kabbalists.
 Both figures are held in unique reverence by Kabbalistic tradition.
 According to another modern legend, they were buried in the same tomb in Meron, Israel, which is visited by thousands year-round.